typora/support.typora.io/_posts/2018-05-26-SmartyPants.md

 Typora does **not** support further text replament rules (e.g: `->` to `→`, or `(C)` to `©`) out of the box.
 To do this:

-- On macOS, we recommand you to do settings in `System Preferences` → `Keyboard` → `Text`.
+- On macOS, we recommend you to do settings in `System Preferences` → `Keyboard` → `Text`.
 And enable "Text Replacement" in Typora's menu.
 Then Typora can use your text replacement rules.
 - On Windows/Linux, we recommand you to use 3rd party apps for the configuration of text replacement.
 You could choose from [this list](https://alternativeto.net/software/textexpander/).